 See Also: The Best Value B450 Motherboards

-All that said, the B550-A Pro is the better motherboard, and the price difference between the B450-A Pro Max can be easily justified if you either have a need for a couple of its features mentioned earlier, and/or if pairing it with more powerful AMD processors such as the 3700XT, 3800X, 3900X or 3950X (or an upcoming mid to higher-end Ryzen 4000 CPU).
+All that said, the B550-A Pro is the better motherboard, and the price difference between the B450-A Pro Max can be easily justified if you either have a need for a couple of its features mentioned earlier, and/or if pairing it with more powerful AMD processors such as the 3700XT, 3800X, 3900X or 3950X (or a mid to higher-end Ryzen 5000 CPU).

 If you're in the market for the cheapest motherboard you can get away with that won't crumble under the pressure when running such powerful processors, the B550-A Pro definitely is the way to go (over the B450-A Pro at least) for its superior VRM and cooling, and better overall PCB/board quality.

 Same thing for overclocking - the B550-A Pro is going to be more reliable, stable, and will run at lower temperatures.
 Though I'd give both of these boards a miss if you're looking to tinker with a high-end 3900X or better, as you ideally want even better VRMs such as those found on a higher-tier B550 like the MSI B550 Tomahawk or Gigabyte B550 Aorus Elite (or opt for an X570).

 On the other end of the spectrum, for overclocking less heat-producing CPUs like a 3600/X/XT or 3300X, the B450-A Pro Max (or B550-A Pro) would be just fine.
 Anyway, hope you now have a better sense which of these budget MSI boards is right for you.

 VPN software is quite important in this day and age and will improve the security and privacy of your PC when online.
 There are also benefits to using VPNs for gaming.